RynTurtle/Snappingbot-Commands/README.md

 +followage  (channel) - how long you have been following a channel

++sublist (channel) - sends all channel emotes of a channel  (including tier 2 and 3 emotes)

 +roll - returns a number from 1 to 100

 +d20 -  returns a number from 1 to 20